flypup/duel-of-the-devs/README.md

 * [three.js](http://threejs.org/) 3D rendering (although you might see a simpler renderer being used)
 * [stats.js](https://github.com/mrdoob/stats.js) guess I'm a fan of [@mrdoob](https://github.com/mrdoob)
 * [dat-gui](http://code.google.com/p/dat-gui/) for testing and tuning a variety of things

+** Controls **

+* Move using WASD/Arrows, gamepad L stick or touch the left side of the screen
+* Push/Pull/Punch using ...
+TBD
+* Shadow Clone ...
+TBD

 ## GitHub Game-Off-2012